 Source: State Street Global Advisors, Bloomberg Finance, L.P.
-As of May 31, 2024.
+As of November 30, 2024.
 Segments with top 3 inflows in each category are shaded in green.
 Segments with bottom 3 flows in each category are shaded in orange.
 Sectors, asset classes and flows are as of the date indicated, are subject to change, and should not be relied upon as current thereafter.
+All figures are in US dollars.

-Appendix B Asset Class Forecast
+Asset Class Forecast